The Project Coordinator's Job

 - Create project schedules

 - Create task lists for team members

-- Track and manage incoming paperwork
+- Track and manage paperwork

-In addition to training and experience, you may need experience in various project management techniques or software packages, such as PRINCE2, Microsoft Office or Primavera.
-You will definitely need excellent verbal and written communication skills, organizational skills, and the ability to multitask effectively in a fast-paced environment.
+Successful applicants have excellent verbal and written communication skills, organizational skills, and the ability to multitask effectively in a fast-paced environment.

-The job of a project coordinator is busy, fast-paced, interesting and challenging.
-Project coordinators are expected to complete a variety of different tasks, many of which will vary on a day-to-day basis.
+A project coordinator's job is busy, fast-paced, interesting, and challenging.
+They are expected to complete a variety of tasks, many of which vary on a day-to-day basis.

-While project coordinators typically work with other people on the project team over the course of the day, parts of the job could potentially be done from home or another remote location if the company allows it.
+While project coordinators typically work with other people on the project team over the course of the day, parts of the job could potentially be done from home if the company allows it.